-Attendance is a major factor in determining academic success.
-We monitor attendance very carefully.
-When a child misses 10 days, you will receive a letter from the office drawing your attention to the matter.
-If the pattern continues, the child's name must be submitted to the County Attendance Officer.
-This agency will schedule a meeting with the parents to discuss the situation.
-The "ten day" number does not include students who miss several days in succession due to illnesses such as measles, chicken pox, Covid-19, hospital stays, etc. Excessive absences will require a doctor's note.
-Please do not send your child to school with any symptoms of illness without having them evaluated by a physician.
-Attendance is important for learning; keeping sick children out of school is important for everyone's health and safety.
+The County Attendace Officer will schedule a meeting with the parents to discuss the situation.
+Accumulated absences do not include students who miss several days in succession due to illnesses such as measles, chicken pox, Covid-19, hospital stays, etc. Excessive absences will require a doctor's note.
+Please do not send your child to school with any symptoms of illness without having them evaluated by a physician.Attendance is important for learning; keeping sick children out of school is important for everyone's health and safety.